akshatha-k/Microsoft-Code.fun.do.2019/README.md

 ### Technologies Used
-  Azure Blockchain, Azure IoT Hub, PowerBI, Azure Kubernetes, Embedded microcomputers to host the image recognition algorithms locally.
-TensorFlow, Python and C++
+  Azure Blockchain, Azure IoT Hub, PowerBI, Azure Kubernetes, Embedded microcomputers to connect the EVMs to the Blockchain, SQL, TensorFlow, Python and C++